RB Leipzig: 2009–2016: Rise through the divisions

 After losing 1–2 away to MSV Duisburg on 1 February 2014, the team would not concede a single defeat for the rest of the season.
 A thrilling duel with SV Darmstadt 98 appeared, with both teams fighting for the crucial second place.
 The two teams met at the 35th matchday, on 19 April 2014.
 RB Leipzig came out as the winner, defeating SV Darmstadt 98 by 1–0 in front of 39,147 spectators at the Red Bull Arena.
 RB Leipzig secured the second place and direct promotion to the 2.
 Bundesliga two weeks later, after defeating last placed team 1.
 FC Saarbrücken 5–1 in front of a nearly sold out Red Bull Arena on 3 May 2014.
 The crowd of 42,713 spectators set a new club record.

 By finishing the season in second place, RB Leipzig won promotion to the 2.
 Bundesliga and became the first team since the introduction of the 3.
 Liga to win promotion to the 2.
 Bundesliga after only one season.
 Following promotion to the 2.
 Bundesliga, the organization responsible for licensing was no longer the DFB, but instead the German Football League (DFL).
 The DFL announced its first decision in the licensing process on 22 April 2014.
 RB Leipzig was to be given a license for the 2014–15 2.
 Bundesliga season, but only under certain conditions.
 Criticism mounted that the club lacked in participation, that club management was too concentrated in only a handful of people and that the club was not independent enough from Red Bull GmbH.
 To ensure independence and improve participation, the DFL set up three requirements that the club had to meet in order to obtain a license for the 2014–15 2.
 Bundesliga season.
 One of the requirements was to redesign the crest, as the crest too closely resembled the corporate logo of Red Bull GmbH.
 A second requirement was to change the composition of the club's organizational bodies.
 A third requirement was to lower the membership fees and open up the association for new members.
 The German legal magazine Legal Tribune Online assessed all three requirements set up by the DFL as legally questionable.

 RB Leipzig filed an appeal on 30 April 2014.
-Sporting director Ralf Rangnick appeared in media and expressed his willingness to reach a compromise with the DFL, saying that important is not what is written on the jersey, but what is inside.
+Sporting director Ralf Rangnick appeared in the media and suggested compromise with the DFL, stating that what the jerseys look like were not as important as those who would be wearing them.
 The appeal was rejected in a second decision by the DFL on 8 May 2014.
 Red Bull GmbH owner Dietrich Mateschitz spoke out in media, openly criticizing the decision by the DFL.
 He described the requirements as a "decapitation request" and categorically rejected another season in the 3.
 Liga, ultimately threatening to end the project in Leipzig if the license was not given.